TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ::::

 We will give a proof that makes good use of the existence of an orthogonal basis of eigenvectors.
-But first we will give the following example, that catches the main idea.
+But first we will give an example, that catches the main idea.

 ::::{prf:example}